hatfieldlibrary/dspace_migration_python/README.md

 Code in this repository converts exported data into **saf** item directories.
 For **saf** documentation, see https://wiki.duraspace.org/display/DSDOC6x/Importing+and+Exporting+Items+via+Simple+Archive+Format

-This work is currently done with DSpace 6.
-Our target repository will be DSpace 7.
-We do not anticipate changes in the DSpace import interface between versions 6 and 7.

 The initial commit fully implements exporting from CONTENTdm with the following two caveats:

 1. Data was exported as "CONTENTdm Standard XML" with the "include only the full text field from page-level metadata"